Jugend debattiert international: The Competition

-The competition helps young people in Central and Eastern Europe to advocate their views and opinions and represents and promotes the German language as a medium of debate.
+The competition helps young people in Central and Eastern Europe to advocate their opinions, represents and promotes the German language as a medium of debate.
 Beyond supporting language acquisition, it strengthens conversation skills and promotes a deeper understanding of democracy.
 Thus the project not only encourages democracy, but also works towards the formation of an international young elite.
 The debates revolve around topics such as school life, fundamental rights, history (especially historical experiences of injustice), and Europe.
 Jugend debattiert international targets students from 10th grade onwards who master German at least to the level of B2 of the Common European Framework of Reference.

 In 2015/16 more than 2300 students at 157 schools took part in the competition.
 The project is integrated into the curriculum.
 In class students are trained in the rules of debating and enter the competition on a school level.
 The best students compete the next stages of the competition: school district and national level.
 The winners (first and second) from each of the eight countries will finally compete in the international finale.
 Since the fourth international finale 2010 in Berlin, the winners of the German competition Jugend debattiert support them as advisors.